 Pudelpointers: Authentic versatility in a little known breed.

-This series of Project Upland hunting dog breed profiles focuses on the hunting characteristics that set one breed apart from another, understanding that within a breed individual dogs may vary in temperament, conformation, instincts and abilities.
-This particular article focuses on Pudelpointers.
+This series of Project Upland hunting dog breed profiles focuses on the hunting characteristics that set one breed apart from another.
+Within a breed, individual dogs may vary in temperament, conformation, instincts and abilities.
+This particular article focuses on the Pudelpointer.

 Developed in Germany around 1880, the pudelpointer was a cross between pointers and pudels.
 Confused by many because of the name, pudels were not the poodles we know today.
-They were a rough coated gun dog noted for strong water drive and retrieving ability. (“Pudel” means “puddle.”)
-The breeding objective was – and remains today – to create a versatile water and field dog.
+They were a rough coated gun dog noted for strong water drive and retrieving ability.
+Pudel is the German word for puddle.
+The breeding objective was—and still remains—to create a versatile water and field dog.
 Pudelpointers were brought to the U.S. by Sigbot “Bodo” Winterhelt, one of the founders of the North American Versatile Hunting Dog Association.

 Hunting style and temperament

 Pudelpointers come from hunting lines.
-They have avoided the pitfalls of show breeding and companion dog popularity that often diminish solid hunting traits.
-They are strong runners working at a medium to fast pace (that’s the pointer influence).
-They love the water and perform well in cold or harsh conditions (that’s the pudel influence).
-Pudelpointers track wounded game, and some display the German breeding influence of “giving voice” and barking while tracking.
+These dogs have avoided the pitfalls of show breeding and companion dog popularity that often diminish solid hunting traits.
+They are strong runners working at a medium to fast pace (the pointer influence).
+They love the water and perform well in cold or harsh conditions (the pudel influence).
+Pudelpointers track wounded game.
+Some also display the German breeding influence of giving voice, which is barking while tracking.
 They take well to training and can handle a moderate amount of pressure.
 They have a remarkable desire to hunt with enthusiasm and focus.
-Woodcock to pheasants, rabbits to big game, pudelpointers are capable workers for a variety of hunting pursuits.
+From woodcock to pheasants, rabbits to big game, pudelpointers are capable workers for a variety of hunting pursuits.